Arunabhagit/Inventory-Misalignment-and-Revenue-Loss-in-Multi-Store-Bike-Retail/README.md

 **Analysis Summary**

 - **Revenue Decline**: The analysis revealed a significant revenue drop of approximately 70% compared to the previous year.
 Despite increased foot traffic and store expansion,     sales volume remained stagnant.

 - **Price-Demand Imbalance**: High-priced bikes were consistently overstocked with minimal sales, while medium- and low-priced bikes—despite strong customer demand—were           frequently understocked.
 This reflects poor alignment between pricing strategy and actual demand.

 - **Inventory Mismanagement**: A severe mismatch was observed between inventory levels and customer orders.
-Overstocking of low-demand products and understocking of high-demand products, like Pure Cycle, highlighted inefficiencies in inventory planning.
+Overstocking of low-demand products and understocking of high-        demand products, like Pure Cycle, highlighted inefficiencies in inventory planning.

 - **Store Performance Gap**: One store generated more than double the revenue of the others, which failed to even reach 50% of its sales.
 This indicates ineffective regional       store management and a lack of strategic planning in underperforming locations.

 - **Geographical Demand Variation**: Orders varied significantly across cities, with some contributing high volumes while others remained under-engaged—suggesting poor market      penetration or local inventory mismatch.

 **Strategic Decisions**